amkhlv/winterreise/README.md

 The colors of the buttons are determined by the `CSS` file `~/.config/winterreise/style.css`.
 The style classes listed in that file follow the pattern: `wbtn_CLASSNAME`.
+If `CLASSNAME` contains a dot, replace it with underscore:

+    org.inkscape.Inkscape -> wbtn_org_inkscape_Inkscape

 ### How to learn the `CLASSNAME` of an application